About Brand Lift

 Fill out the following Survey settings:

-The Language for the survey.
-This should most likely be the language of the ads associated with your line items used for the product / brand.
+Language: This should most likely be the language of the ads associated with your line items used for the product / brand.
 If you have ads in multiple languages, you may want to create multiple products or brands, one for each language, and associate them with their corresponding ads.
 Results quality for experimental languages is still being tested for Video.

-You'll see a preview of the survey once you've selected these settings.
+You'll see a preview of the survey.

 Your Brand Lift measurement will start running automatically as your line items start serving.
 Note that for video line items, studies need to be set up before any impressions serve.
 To learn more about Brand Lift measurement reporting, see Understand your Brand Lift measurement data.